5 Good Work Ethic Examples

 Getting to work on time is also a way that employees show a good work ethic.
 It signals commitment and a good attitude.

-There may be periods of time in the day that an employee is not using to their full advantage.
-That is acceptable.
-But there are cases when an employee is constantly distracted for example constantly checking their mobile and being on social media during work hours.
-This is a sign of poor time management.
+There may be periods of time in the day that an employee is not using productively.
+That is acceptable as small breaks are important and help productivity.
+There are however cases when an employee is constantly distracted for example constantly checking their mobile and being on social media during work hours.
+This can be a sign of poor time management.

 - Critical Thinking

 You may be surprised to learn that critical thinking is also linked to having a strong work ethic.
 Managers need to have employees whose opinions they know they can rely on.
-You can spot critical thinking in employees that stay up to date with company updates, gather information from various sources of data and they are willing to change their mind if discover that they are wrong.
+You can spot critical thinking in employees that stay up to date with company updates, gather information from various sources and are willing to change their mind if they discover that they are wrong.

 - Get Outside Your Comfort Zone

 Employees that get outside their comfort zone always demonstrate a wonderful work ethic.
 Employees that think out of the box always improve their work.
-This applies also to employees that are willing to volunteer and to take on new projects, learn new skills and show that they passionate about their career development.
-Employees that embrace change, omit you in their career and should be recognized.
+This applies also to employees that are willing to volunteer and to take on new projects, learn new skills, and show that they are passionate about their career development.
+Employees that embrace change should be recognized.